gouyang/golang-tips/README.md

 	There are two reasons to use a pointer receiver.

-	First, to avoid copying the value on each method call (more efficient if the value type is a large struct).
+	- avoid copying the value on each method call (more efficient if the value type is a large struct).

-	Second, so that the method can modify the value that its receiver points to.
+	- the method can modify the value that its receiver points to.

 ##import